github/government.github.com/_posts/2013-10-17-xas-software.md

   * [The Advanced Light Source](http://www-als.lbl.gov/)

 XAS is a way of probing the electronic and atomic structure of matter using X-rays.
-With XAS, a researcher can understand the properties of materials by understanding how the atoms in the material stack together.
-XAS plays a central role in a broad field of scientific activities and is essential to researchers working in such disparate areas as batteries, fuel cells, catalytic materials, materials for electronics, photovoltaic materials, the fate and trasport of contaminant metals in natural systems, and the role of metals in proteins and other organic materials.
+With XAS, a researcher can understand the properties and behavior of materials by understanding how the atoms in the material stack together.
+XAS plays a central role in a wide variety of scientific activities.
+It is essential to researchers working in energy science (including batteries, fuel cells, catalytic materials, photovoltaic materials), materials for computers and electronics, environmental science topics such as the fate and trasport of contaminant metals in natural systems, and the role of metals in proteins and tissues.
+In short, XAS has an impact on all the areas of scientific activity that have the greatest impact on life and society.

 Scientists from the
 [Synchrotron Methods Group](http://www.nist.gov/mml/mmsd/synchrotron_methods/index.cfm)